AdobeDocs/workfront.en/help/quicksilver/maestro/architecture/create-workspaces.md

 ---
 title: Create workspaces
 description: A workspace is a collection of record types used by a team and represents the team's work lifecycle.
-You can fully customize workspaces in Adobe Workfront planning.
+You can fully customize workspaces in Adobe Workfront Planning.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog